Bug report #20828

 But I agree that being unable to open the aux storage should probably not be a blocker to save the rest of the project.

-#2 Updated by Peter Milne about 1 year ago
+#2 Updated by Peter Milne almost 4 years ago

 I only started experiencing this issue using 3.4.2 (immediately?/a day or two?) after enabling Hibernate on Windows 10.
 At or around that time, it could no longer save a .qgz project.
 I was getting the same error message saving to a similar folder address as above but with different last part to the name after "QGIS3-".
 I could see that empty folder in Explorer (with show hidden and system files turned on).